EversonRubira/EversonRubira/README.md

 </p>
 <br />
 <p>
-I'm a Systems Development student at Setúbal Polytechnic, always learning and passionate about coding.
-On this page, you can see some of the projects I've been working on as I explore different technologies.
-My goal is to continuously improve my skills, with a strong focus on solving bugs and creating useful solutions.
+I'm a Systems Development student at Setúbal Polytechnic, passionate about coding and continuous learning.
+I enjoy solving bugs, optimizing code, and building useful solutions.
+On this page, you'll find projects where I explore different technologies and improve my skills.

 </p>